FirebaseExtended/emberfire/README.md

   "comments": {
     "comment_id_1": {
-      "body": "This is a comment"
+      "body": "This is a comment",
+      "post": "post_id_1"
     }
   }
 }
 ```

+**NOTE:** If your async data isn't autoloading, make sure you've defined your relationships in both directions.

 #### Embedded